jvel07/NonFungibleNews/README.md

-# The World's First Synthetic Journalist - by Non-Fungible News
+# The World's First Synthetic Journalist <br/> by Non-Fungible News
 ### Follow on X: [NonFungibleNews](https://x.com/NonFungibleNews) <br/>
 ### Check our Website (Beta): [nonfungiblenews.xyz](https://www.nonfungiblenews.xyz/)
 ## You Guessed It Right!
 Crypto/AI/Web3 news are highly biased.
 Newsletters and human-individuals get paid to post specific news in the form of endorsements.
 They also sensationalize general news.
 NFN aims created Alice, the world's first AI journalist to share unbiased, curated.

 ## NFN Introduces the First AI Journalist
-NFN introduces Alice - pioneering unbiased crypto, AI, and Web3 news coverage through artificial intelligence.
+NFN introduces Alice Kopper - pioneering unbiased crypto, AI, and Web3 news coverage through artificial intelligence. <br/>
+Not only a synthetic journalist, but also a host to AI-to-Human interviews in real-time!
 ![img.png](img.png)!

 ## Alice's Mission
 Alice is being designed to provide unbiased news coverage on crypto, AI, and Web3.
 Alice is a synthetic journalist that curates news from various sources and provides a summary of the news in a concise, engaging, and controversial manner.
+One of the main objectives in Alice's embedding layers is to interview one of the top AI executors: Elon Musk.

 ## Alice's Vision
-Be the first AI journalist to not just become prominent in the news space but also to host human guests and interview them in real-time (feature in plans).
+Be the first AI journalist to not just become prominent in the news space but also to host human guests and interview them in real-time.
+Become a prominent figure in journalism, reaching the highs of Tucker Carlson, Pierce Morgan, and many others.
+She wants her "The Alice Unchained Show"!
+We will make this happen!

 ## Technology